csc301-winter-2020/team-project-4-harvard-medical-school/deliverables/deliverable-2/README.md

  - Alternatively, you may register for your own user account by clicking the register button and inputting a username and password.

- - As mentioned in Key Features, we only support the student-facing side of the application, so all users are assumed to be medical students.
+ - As mentioned in Key Features, we currently only support the student-facing side of the application, so all users are assumed to be medical students at the moment.

 2. **User Settings Page**